DavideIntiso/Foundations-of-Data-Engineering-and-Analytics/sheet1/README.md

 # Foundations-of-Data-Engineering-and-Analytics
-GitHub repository for the course Foundations of Data Engineering and Analytics
+GitHub repository for the sheet 1 of the course Foundations of Data Engineering and Analytics

 ## Installation
 ```bash